luisaschaefertrindade/soletra_solver/README.md

 # Soletra puzzle helper

-This tool can be used as a helper to solve g1's Soletra puzzle, equivalent of New York Times' Spelling Beet
+This tool can be used as a helper to solve g1's [Soletra](https://g1.globo.com/jogos/soletra/) puzzle, equivalent of New York Times' Spelling Bee.